What is life like as an expat in your area?

 When we asked people living abroad what life is like in their areas and how people spend their time, they said...

 "Saltillo is a small city/large town, so it's relatively quiet here.
 People here seem more respectful of their neighbors than in other areas of Mexico.
 For example, in general people don't blare their music from their homes or use their car horns as doorbells.
 People work hard and enjoy their families.
 While social stratification runs the gamut here, in general people are friendly and laid-back.
 While soccer is still a huge pastime, baseball appears to be just as popular, if not more popular, than soccer.
 Saltillo's professional baseball team won the 2009 national championship, and I always hear my neighbor kids hitting a ball around.
 Saltillenses are good runners, too.
 Every June, the city hosts a half-marathon, and throughout the year there are a variety of 5K and 10K races.
-Saltillo also boasts a plethora of good public parks--great for picnics, enjoying some green spaces, or playgrounds for kids," said a member in Saltillo, Mexico.
+Saltillo also boasts a plethora of good public parks--great for picnics, enjoying some green spaces, or playgrounds for kids," wrote a member who made the move to Saltillo, Mexico.

 Connect